-Miriam (Catherine Deneuve) and John (Bowie) sip sherry and play chamber music in regal detachment in their exquisitely elegant Sutton Place castle.
+Miriam (Catherine Deneuve) and John (Bowie) Blaylock sip sherry and play chamber music in regal detachment in their exquisitely elegant Sutton Place castle.
 Their life has been thus for two centuries.

 Miriam is an ageless undying vampire whose nibble invests her lovers with incredibly long (but not eternal) youth.
 Before she acquired John, she had scores of companions dating back to the time of the Egyptian pharaohs.